Feroz Khan (actor): Family

 Feroz Khan married Sundari Khan in 1965.
 She hails from a Sindhi Hindu family.
 They had two children, Laila Khan (born 1970) and Fardeen Khan (born 1974): Laila is married to businessman Farhan Furniturewala, Pooja Bedi's ex-husband, while Fardeen is married to Natasha Madhwani, daughter of former Bollywood actress Mumtaz.
 Mumtaz has stated in an interview that Feroz Khan was the most handsome hero in Hindi film industry.
-They divorced in 1985.

 In May 2006, Khan was a subject of major controversy while invited to visit Pakistan.
 In his remark, Khan stated "I am a proud Indian.
 India is a secular country.
 Muslims there are making lot of progress.
 Our President is a Muslim, Prime Minister a Sikh.
 Pakistan was made in the name of Islam but look how the Muslims are killing each other.
 I have not come here on my own.
 I was invited to come.
 Our films are so powerful that your government could not stop them for long."
 The remarks did not go well with then President of Pakistan Pervez Musharraf, who subsequently stated that Khan will not be issued a visa to Pakistan again.